 - Carefully consider your footwear.
 As we mentioned earlier, standing should be considered physical activity, so if your office dress code allows it, opt for sneakers, especially in the early days of your standing desk.
 If sneakers are too casual, opt for a supportive shoe with room for cushion or gel insoles.
 This will help take a lot of pressure off your feet and lower extremities.

-Even when you take care to adapt properly to a standing desk, it is quite easy to overdo things and put pressure on your veins, legs and feet.
+Of course, even when you take care to adapt properly to a standing desk, it is quite easy to overdo things and put pressure on your veins, legs and feet.
 If you’ve noticed that the veins in your legs are more prominent in color, or seem to be bulging, it could be a sign of a developing problem like varicose veins.
-And that means that it’s time to schedule an immediate consultation with your Houston vein doctors to avoid further damage.
+And that means that it’s time to schedule an immediate consultationschedule an immediate consultationschedule an immediate consultation with your Houston vein doctors to avoid further damage.